apostrophecms-legacy/apostrophe-browserify/README.md

     // time your bundle is recompiled.
 Defaults to `true`.
     verbose: true,

+    // When this is true and `development` is also true
+    // your operating system will generate a notification
+    // when watchify's build fails.
+Defaults to `false`.
+    notifications: false,

     // Pass additional options into browserify if
     // necessary.
 Overrides any module-level options.
     browserifyOptions: {